c-o-pr/ddrescue-helper/README.md

 # USAGE OVERVIEW

-Dealing with device errors is a drive, filesystem, and data specific chore, involving a range of factors:
+Dealing with media errors is a drive, filesystem, and file data specific task, involving a range of factors:

-a) Knowing what files are affected by read errors.
+A) Knowing what files are affected by read errors.

-b) Recovering as much data as possible when no backup exists.
+B) Recovering as much data as possible when no backup exists.

-c) Preventing re-use of bad drive regions.
+C) Preventing re-use of bad drive regions.

-d) Triggering a drive to re-allocate bad blocks.
+D) Triggering a drive to re-allocate bad blocks.

-e) Checking and repairing filesystem structure to recover from corruption.
+E) Checking and repairing filesystem structure to recover from corruption.

 `ddrescue-helper.sh` assists as follows: